Neha-Pawar-100/Faasos-Data-Analysis/README.md

 KEY TABLES AND DATA:
 1) Driver Table : Contains information about drivers and their registration date.
 2) Ingredients Table : Lists various ingredients used in rolls.
-3) Rolls Tsble : Details the types of rolls offered.
+3) Rolls Table : Details the types of rolls offered.
 4) Rolls Receipe Table : Maps Roll IDs to ingredients used.
 5) Driver Order Table : Provides data on delivery timings , distances, durations and cancellations.
 6) Customer Orders Table : Includes customer orders, roll types, special requests and order dates.